sini/nixkraken/docs/src/dev/contributing.md

 - **GitKraken caching:** Nix language, nixpkgs, [Garnix](https://garnix.io)
 - **Documentation:** Nix language, nixpkgs, JavaScript, HTML, CSS, [Markdown](https://www.markdownguide.org/), [mdBook](https://rust-lang.github.io/mdBook/)

-Although this list could look quite daunting, don't run away yet.
+Although this list could look quite daunting, do not run away yet.
 You will most likely be doing great just knowing a small bit of any of these, and can only get better at them while working on NixKraken.

 ### Get familiar with our Git workflow